ELITE commercial roofing services

 Once the core test has been recorded, we put the materials back and patch the area.

-Inspections should be done for example if an area of poor drainage where water has ponded for years and accelerated the deterioration of the membrane.
-Here will be also a good opportunity to assess if there's a need to remove any unused roof equipment or penetrations.
+Another example is to inspect if there's an area of poor drainage where water has ponded for years and potentially accelerated the deterioration of the membrane.
+In such instances, it is also a good opportunity to assess if there's a need to remove any unused roof equipment or penetrations.
 As well as install new roof equipment if required.

-Once the size of the project is determined and the inspection is done, a roof assembly can be tailor-made for the building.
-Depending on the membrane type, desired R-value, together with applicable provincial and federal regulations, an overall estimate cost can be formulated and presented to the client.
+After determining the size of the project and concluding the inspection, a roof assembly can be tailor-made for the building.
+Depending on the membrane type, and desired R-value, together with applicable provincial and federal regulations, an overall estimated cost can be formulated and presented to the client.

 The best roofing material for your roof is subjective.
 Each project is different and the recommended application varies accordingly

 Every membrane and assembly component type has strengths and weaknesses.
 For example, installing a modified bitumen roof assembly on a large open concept warehouse is not as cost-effective as a ballasted EPDM ( Ethylene propylene Diene monomer ) roof assembly.
 Both can carry a similar warranty and protect from similar environmental concerns, but the EPDM roof assembly is significantly less expensive initially.
 On the other hand, the modified bitumen roof is better for roof types with higher foot traffic and roof equipment maintenance needs.

 Flat roofs are common on commercial roofs for a variety of reasons.
 The functionality of having some of the building's control mechanisms placed on the exterior can open the interior for more workspace and productivity.

 Other factors such as the control mechanisms of heating and air conditioning systems, ductwork, satellite dishes, large kitchen exhaust fans that are usually involved in commercial operations play a role here.